 Tanzania’s charismatic Gogo innovator Msafiri Zawose breaks open the circle of tradition, the flock of songs and tunes, beats and melodies his fellow musicians have relied on for generations.
 Jubilant voices dance over a broad palette of timbres like the buzzy bowed zeze.
 Swaying polyrhythms combine in tranced-out jams, only to shift into delicate filigree of malimba (thumb piano) and vocal counterpoint.
 It speaks to Msafiri’s simultaneous deep engagement with and playful reframing of tradition.

 This song is about one of the most archaic symbiosis between human mankind and the earth.
-The peasants humble plea to his lands, to provide for his people, ready to work with his hands and in his sweat.
+The peasants humble plea to his lands, ready to work with his hands and in his sweat.
 I started with piano and voice building the structure and atmosphere of the song.
-Mauro came up with a great arrangement, based on electronic grooves, sampling different objects to recreate the sound of working the land.
-Natalie gave nice trumpet parts, lightening up the mood of the plea in an almost New Orleans marching band spirit.
-Msafiri wrote a beautiful poem in his language (complementary to my lyrics) recorded his voice, speaking and chanting.
-And here it is : our tribute to the infinite force of the earth and how we are intertwined therein.MORE LESS
+Mauro came up with the arrangement, based on electronic grooves, sampling different objects to recreate the sound of working the land.
+Natalie gave trumpet parts, lightening up the mood of the plea in an almost New Orleans marching band spirit.
+Msafiri wrote a poem in his language.

-ONE WORLD is a musical journey across our planet which explores the connections between cultures, the beauty of landscapes and the power of nature.
-Starting in the depths of the ocean, the cradle of primordial life, flutes play duets with the songs of whales.
-We proceed slowly to the beach, lulled by the sound of waves, while a sparkling layer of violin textures frolics over them.
+ONE WORLD is a musical journey across our planet which explores the connections between cultures, landscapes and nature.
+Starting in the ocean, the cradle of primordial life, flutes play duets with the songs of whales.
+We proceed to the beach, lulled by the sound of waves, while a sparkling layer of violin textures frolics over them.
 Traveling inland, we reach the jungle, and begin to hear the voices of animals and humanity.
 The voices carry a powerful message: We have one world, and although we are all different, we must work together.
-The journey continues, gathering voices and strength, from windblown deserts to rainy, fertile land in temperate zones.
-Rain washes our planet clean while the voices continue to sing: We have ONE WORLD.MORE LESS

 Wanyama Wetu is about the value and wisdom of animals, protecting them from harm until the time comes when people understand that all creatures deserve equal respect.
-The music was recorded remotely between Tanzania and Canada.
+The music was recorded between Tanzania and Canada.
 Msafiri Zawose began the composition with a hip hop style drumbeat and bassline, zeze (Tanzanian violin/harp) and vocals in Swahili.
-He invited his friend Suleman Abdallah (a.k.a.
-Meja Drum) to record a Swahili rap verse as well.
-On the other side of the world, Nic Lagasse added more vocals and instrumentation (bass guitar, percussion, ukulele, taishogoto), building up the intensity for the second half of the song.
-Msafiri then added more vocal harmonies and chants for the finishing touches.
-There was no specific genre of music in mind when creating this song, and I believe the composition benefits from the freedom of three artists working without inhibition.MORE LESS
+He invited Suleman Abdallah (Meja Drum) to record a Swahili rap verse as well.
+Nic Lagasse added more vocals and instrumentation building up the intensity for the second half of the song.